tasmota/docs/docs/Getting-Started.md

 ### esptool.py

-Esptool is the official Espressif tool for flashing ESP8266 chips.
+Esptool is the official Espressif tool for flashing ESP chips.
 It requires Python, if you do not have an installed copy of Python 2.x or 3.x download and install it from https://www.python.org.

 Download the [esptool Source code](https://github.com/espressif/esptool/releases) to a folder of your choice.
 Go to the folder and install Esptool with command